beyond-the-equation/1_harnessing_chaos/README.md

   [scientific-fhs](https://github.com/olynch/scientific-fhs).
 Alternatively, you
-  can leverage [distrobox](https://github.com/89luca89/distrobox) to install **Julia** or **juliaup** from the [AUR](https://aur.archlinux.org) or any other repository of your choice .
+  can leverage [distrobox](https://github.com/89luca89/distrobox) to install **Julia** or **juliaup** from the [AUR](https://aur.archlinux.org) or any other repository of your choice.

 ## 2. Configured Tasks